-- inadvertent IMC61 training. - An industry helicopter working group has been convened as part of this review in progress. - 5.9.
-The Commission welcomes the safety action to-date.
+- basic Instrument flying (currency to be included in the Biennial Flight Review (BFR),56 - currently only compass turns) - o inadvertent IMC57 training - An industry helicopter working group has been convened as part of this review in progress. - 5.9.
+The Commission welcomes the safety action to date.
 However, it believes more action needs to be taken to ensure the safety of future operations.
 Therefore, the Commission has made a recommendation in Section 6 to address this issue.

-The current rules and guidance for instrument currency for night VFR do not adequately mitigate the risks of inadvertent flight into conditions where a clearly defined horizon is lost.
+Safety Issue 2: The current rules and guidance for instrument currency for night VFR do not adequately mitigate the risks of inadvertent flight into conditions where a clearly defined horizon is lost.

 - 5.10.
 Pilots are only required to complete dual instrument flight training before the issue of the appropriate night rating (restricted or cross-country). - 5.11.
 There was no requirement, as part of a night VFR rating, for a pilot to maintain currency or proficiency when flying with sole reference to the aircraft instruments. - 5.12.
 However, there is a requirement for an instrument-rated pilot to maintain currency and proficiency. - 5.13.
 Complex skills will deteriorate over time and require regular practice to maintain.
-However, there is a gap in the night-flying rules that night VFR pilots are not required to maintain currency in flight with sole reference to the aircraft instruments. - 5.14.
+However, there is a gap in the night-flying rules in that night VFR pilots are not required to maintain currency in flight with sole reference to the aircraft instruments. - 5.14.
 The risks of inadvertent flight into conditions where a VFR pilot loses a clearly defined horizon, especially when flying at night, are well known and well documented.
 The importance of having basic instrument flying skills is recognised in the minimum requirements for the issue of a rating. - 5.15.
-The CAA has taken the following safety action to address this issue: - A work programme involving a complete horizontal review of the Part 61 Advisory Circular specific to helicopters.
-The main focus areas are: - night flying including clarification and training guidance of Night VFR operations - basic Instrument flying (currency to be included in the BFR currently only compass turns) - inadvertent IMC training. - An industry helicopter working group has been convened as part of this review in progress. - 5.16.
-The Commission welcomes the safety action to-date.
+The CAA has taken the following safety action to address this issue: - established a work programme involving a complete horizontal review of the Part 61 Advisory Circular specific to helicopters.
+The main focus areas are: - night flying including clarification and training guidance of night VFR operations - basic Instrument flying (currency to be included in the BFR currently only compass turns) - o inadvertent IMC training. - An industry helicopter working group has been convened as part of this review in progress. - 5.16.
+The Commission welcomes the safety action to date.
 However, it believes more action needs to be taken to ensure the safety of future operations.
 Therefore, the Commission has made a recommendation in Section 6 to address this issue.